Mohamed-Elhawary/fasthelpers-framework-fhf/README.md

    ![image](https://user-images.githubusercontent.com/69651552/96674940-1d104a00-136a-11eb-8924-c505235a4e90.png)

-Simple Open Source CSS Framework Especially Suitable for the Beginners in the Field of Front-End Web Development, to help them making their Projects in a Fast Way as Possible, as it let you focus on the code more than on the style anymore.
+Simple Open Source CSS Framework Especially Suitable for the Beginners in the Field of Front-End Web Development, to help them making their Projects in a Fast Way as Possible, where it let you focus on the Code more than on the Style anymore.

 ## Description

 FastHelpers Framework will save you a lot of time in adding some frequently duplicated styles for many of the elements in your application.
 I have collected most of these styles and limited them precisely in some classes named after each style to maintain the flexibility of working with these classes, also i add some helpers classes special for your application theme color and dark mode, and by using them you can make multiple themes in a very easy way as i will show you below, also you can control day and dark mode easily.

-> Note: Again i say that this framework matches the beginners in the field than the professional geeks because defenitiely there are many professional frameworks you can use and also advanced ways in control themes changes better than the way i use in this framework, but you can use this framework as a good start step for you in your projects until you deep learning in the other techniques that you will learn in the future.
+> Note: again i say that this framework matches the beginners in the field than the professional geeks because defenitiely there are many professional frameworks you can use and also advanced ways in control themes changes better than the way i use in this framework, but you can use this framework as a good start step for you in your projects until you deep learning in the other techniques that you will learn in the future.

 ## Features